The TCPHL22 team is pleased to be hosting our second-annual Summer Gathering event on Saturday, July 23, 2022.

 We’re ecstatic to be seeing you in-person in July.
 Let the summer fun commence!

-Tickets are complimentary; there is no charge to participate, although food and optional Phillies tickets are not included.
+Tickets are complimentary; there is no charge to participate, although food, transportation, and admission to any activities (e.g. museums, events, sports) are not included.

 The day begins at 30th Street Station in Philadelphia, the city’s beautiful primary rail terminal with connecting service throughout the region and beyond.

-As usual, Philadelphia makes for a great day trip from New York, Washington, Baltimore, and more — and Amtrak tickets are starting at $16 from all of those locations!
+As usual, Philadelphia makes for a great day trip from New York, Washington, Baltimore, and beyond — and Amtrak tickets are starting at $18 or less from all of those locations!

-At 11:30am, we will kickoff the inaugural TransportationCamp Philadelphia Exploration Challenge!
-This unique choose-your-own-adventure format will encourage attendees to meet new people in small groups of around 5 (+/- 2), explore the city’s transportation highlights, and see some of Philadelphia’s best attractions.
+At 11:30am, we will kickoff the second-annual TransportationCamp PHL Exploration Challenge!
+The unique choose-your-own-adventure format encourages attendees to meet new people in small groups of around 5 (+/- 2), explore the city’s transportation highlights, and see some of Philadelphia’s best attractions.

 Groups will form at 11:30am, so if you’re coming by yourself or a couple, you’ll be able to meet other attendees before the challenge commences and set out on your exploration with others.
 Feel free to invite your significant other, family, and friends.